-Between 2013 and 2014, Colorado conducted prospecting programs on its Kinaskan Property (exclusive of the Castle claims) as well as in 2013, conducted a 208 line km helicopter-borne high resolution aeromagnetic and radiometric survey covering the west and northwest portion on the Property.
+Between 2013 and 2014, Colorado conducted prospecting programs on its Kinaskan Property (exclusive of the Castle claims) and a 208 line-km helicopter-borne high resolution aeromagnetic and radiometric survey covering the west and northwest portion of the project area.

-In addition, Colorado geologically mapped 10 square km The work suggests that the rock alteration is associated with enhanced gold and copper geochemistry.
-An 11km line IP survey, although prematurely terminated due to weather, suggest strong chargeability responses on a single line approximately 1,500m east of the historical drilling.
-Colorado also flew 150 line km of airborne magnetics.
+In addition, Colorado geologically mapped approximately 10 square km in 2017 and conducted ground and airborne-based geophysical surveys.
+This work suggests that the rock alteration is associated with enhanced gold and copper geochemistry.
+The IP survey, although prematurely terminated due to weather, suggests the presence of a strong chargeability response on a single line approximately 1,500 m east of the historical drilling.
+Colorado also flew 150 line-km of airborne magnetics.

-In 2018 Colorado completed additional IP lines to the east of Castle, defining a chargeability anomaly over Castle East, with associated Cu, Au and porphyry pathfinder elements.
+In 2018 Colorado completed additional IP lines to the east of Castle, defining a chargeability anomaly over Castle East, with associated copper, gold and porphyry pathfinder elements.

 Since the 1960s, the area west of Lake Eddontenajon has seen several reconnaissance exploration programs consisting mostly of soil, silt, and rock sampling.
 This work resulted in some substantial discoveries in the area including:

-- The GJ, Donnelly and QC occurrences, copper-gold porphyries on Skeena Resources’ Spectrum-GJ Property*.
+- The GJ, Donnelly and QC occurrences, Cu-Au porphyries on Skeena Resources’ (pending Newcrest Mining’s acquisition of the property) GJ Property*.

-- The Gordon Vein on the north side of Quash Creek is a gold-silver vein system, located about 3.5 km north of the QC porphyry Skeena Resources’ Spectrum-GJ Property*.
+- The Gordon Vein on the north side of Quash Creek is a Au-Ag vein system, located about 3.5 km north of the QC porphyry on Skeena Resources’ (pending Newcrest Mining’s acquisition of the property) GJ Property*.

-- The Castle prospect, a gold-silver-copper porphyry, located in the central part of Colorado Resources Castle Property.
+- The Castle prospect, a Cu-Au porphyry, located in the central part of Colorado’s Castle Property.

-In the 1980’s, Teck worked the western portion of the Castle Property before conducting an 11 hole (1190.3m) drill program testing the surface gold showings and an intense IP anomaly in 1988.
-Teck drilling found high-grade gold-silver mineralized zones.
+In the 1980’s, Teck worked the western portion of the Castle Property before conducting an 11- hole (1,190 m) drill program testing the surface gold showings and an intense IP anomaly in 1988.
+Teck drilling found high-grade Au-Ag mineralized zones.

 In 2012 and 2013 West Cirque Resources drilled 10 holes (3,640 m).
-Drilling identified both broad porphyry related gold-copper mineralized zones as well higher grade structurally controlled veins, for example:
+Drilling identified both broad porphyry related Cu-Au mineralized zones as well higher-grade, structurally controlled veins:

 *This website contains information about adjacent properties on which Colorado has no right to explore or mine.
 Readers are cautioned that mineral deposits on adjacent properties are not indicative of mineral deposits on the Company’s properties.

-The above technical information has been reviewed and approved by Michael Cathro, M.Sc., P.Geo., a Colorado Director and a qualified person under NI 43-101.
+The above technical information has been reviewed and approved by Steven Kramar, MSc., P.Geo., Colorado’s Senior Geologist and a qualified person under NI 43-101.